mapkyx/AIS2203-portfolio/README.md

 Prerequisites

--Boost: Used for UDP networking.

--OpenCV: For video processing and displaying.

--SDL2: For handling keyboard inputs.

--CMake (Optional): For building the project.
+-CMake: For building the project.

+-Vcpkg: To manage packages for C++ libraries

 ## Installing and Running